Paddington, Middlesex, London

 Paddington Infirmary, 1886.
 (Click on picture for enlargement)

-In 1929, the workhouse and infirmary came under the control of the London County Council.
-In 1935, as Paddington Hospital, it had 603 beds.
+In 1930, the workhouse and infirmary came under the control of the London County Council.
 It became Paddington General Hospital in 1954, then from 1968 was the Harrow Road branch of St Mary's Hospital.
 It was closed in 1986 and the buildings have since been demolished.
 Elmfield Way now occupies the site.

 Staff